Inter-connected Stock Exchange of India

-Inter-connected Stock Exchange Ltd. (ISE) is an Indian national-level stock exchange.
+Inter-connected Stock Exchange Ltd. (ISE) was an Indian national-level stock exchange.

 under the ownership of Ministry of Finance, Government of India.

 It is responsible for providing trading, clearing, settlement, risk management and surveillance support to its trading members.
 It started its operation in 1998 in Vashi, Mumbai, and has 841 trading members, who are located in 18 cities.
 These intermediaries are administratively supported through the regional offices at Delhi, Kolkata, Patna, Ahmedabad, Coimbatore and Nagpur, besides Mumbai.

 The ISE is promoted by 12 regional stock exchanges namely at Bangalore, Bhubaneshwar, Chennai, Kochi, Coimbatore, Guwahati, Indore, Jaipur, Kanpur, Mangalore, Magadh and Vadodara.
 The participating exchanges of ISE have 4,500 members and listed securities.
 It is a stock exchange of stock exchanges, members of the stock exchanges being traders on the ISE.

 History

 At a meeting of the Federation of Indian Stock Exchanges held in October 1996, a steering committee was formed to evolve an Inter-Connected Market System.
 As a result, Inter-connected Stock Exchange (ISE), which was promoted by 14 regional stock exchanges of the country (excluding Calcutta, Delhi, Ahmedabad, Ludhiana and Pune Stock Exchange, apart from NSE, BSE and OTCEI) was incorporated by SEBI under the Securities Contracts (Regulations) Act, 1956 on 18 November 1998, ISE commenced trading on 26 February 1999.

 ISE was launched with an objective of converting small, fragmented and illiquid markets into large, liquid national-level markets.
 ISE is also a professionally managed stock exchange with the Chairman of the Exchange being also a Public Representative Director from its inception.
 Unfortunately for the RSEs, particularly small brokers, the ISE experiment did not succeed.
 The daily turnover, which used to be Rs.
 1 to 2 crore in the first six months, gradually declined to virtually zero level.
 Failure of ISE was, due to the bigger brokers of the participating RSEs failing to support any interest in trading on ISE due to commercial considerations.
 As a result, it becomes virtually impossible for ISE to create any worthwhile liquidity in its markets in competition with the breadth and depth of NSE and BSE.
 Markers continued to be fragmented as the participating RSEs did not close down their regional segments.
 All the while the small fragmented and illiquid market failed to emerge.
 ISE has also not succeeded in getting companies listed on it despite the stipulation by SEBI that the State of Maharashtra constituted the regional area for ISE due to lack of regulatory support for making it applicable to over 3,000 already listed companies in the State of Maharashtra.

 SEBI permitted ISE to exit bourse business as per the SEBI order on 8 December 2014.